clairep94/CV-template/README.md

 - Wrote web-based full-stack applications in both Python (Flask) and Javascript (MERN).
 Experienced in designing and writing a relational database from scratch with PostgreSQL.

-- Developed personal weekly projects with a focus on OOP, TTD, and considered architecture to create code that is well-tested, easy to read, maintain, and scale.
+- Developed weekly personal projects with a focus on OOP, TTD, and considered architecture to create code that is well-tested, easy to read, maintain, and scale.

 - Worked collaboratively on team projects in an Agile environment (including SCRUM, Pair Programming, Kanban, etc.) to efficiently reach MVPs, implement new features, and deploy them in a CI-CD approach.

-- Adept at independently interpreting Briefs and User Stories into project architecture and can confidently solve logistical problems with software.
+- Adept at independently interpreting Briefs and User Stories into a project design.
+Can confidently solve new logistical problems with software.

 <br>